Code-Institute-Submissions/chizzletaz-MilestoneProject1/README.md

 - A **navigation bar** which allows users to easily navigate the website.
 On mobile screens it collapses into a ‘burger icon’ with dropdown menu to reduce taking up too much real estate.
+- **Google maps** to provide the user with a location of the group.

 **Call To Action-buttons**
 - A CTA which allow users to subscribe to the newsletter of Be-Sharp.